The class is taught in two parts:

 (1) Classroom sessions are held in May which cover the skills and knowledge that offshore sailors must have in order to safely and comfortably sail across oceans.
 The classroom training part of the course is taught as a regular face-to-face class for people who live in Utah but it can also be simultaneously broadcast over the internet as a two-way fully interactive “webinar" for people who live outside of Utah.

-The offshore sailing portion of the class is where participants get to take the skills and knowledge that they acquired in the classroom and put them to use in an ocean sailing trip covering many hundreds of miles (or possibly many thousands of miles) and spanning many days (or possibly many weeks).
-During this trip participants will rotate through all crew positions from acting skipper to navigator to deck hand to galley slave.
-(Please note that "pampered tourist" is not one of the crew positions available.)
-Because offshore sailing is not for novices this part of the course is restricted to people who have either completed Bonneville’s introductory sailing classes or those who can provide a sailing resume showing that they’ve gained equivalent sailing experience by some other means.
+(2) The sailing portion of the class is held in July.
+This is where participants take the skills and knowledge that they acquired in the classroom and put them to use in an open ocean sailing trip covering many hundreds of miles, or possibly even thousands of miles.
+(The destination differs each year.)
+During this trip participants rotate through all crew positions from acting skipper to navigator to deck hand to galley slave.
+Please note that "pampered tourist" is not one of the crew positions available.

 Alternate Texts (Highly Recommended):

 "Heavy Weather Sailing", by Coles and Bruce, published by McGraw Hill

 "Storm Tactics" by Lin and Larry Pardey, published by Pardey Books